 Mature students who are pursuing a QAA Recognised Access to Science course or Access to Medicine course will be considered on an individual basis for entry to the Foundation Year Medicine (six year) scheme of study (A104).
 This entry qualification is considered acceptable for those applicants who were unable, e.g. for personal reasons, to continue their formal education at school or college post-16.
 It is not an acceptable qualification for applicants who have sat, but failed to achieve, the necessary grades at GCE A2 Level, BTEC qualifications, degrees, etc.

-All graduate applicants should have achieved a minimum of grade B in GCSE Mathematics plus grade B in GCSE English Language.
-At GCE A2 Level, they are expected to have achieved a minimum of BBB grades.
+All graduate applicants should have achieved a minimum of grade 6 (B) in GCSE Mathematics grade 6, (B) in GCSE English Language and Biology and Chemistry 66 (BB).
+At GCE A2 Level, they are expected to have achieved a minimum of BBB/ABC grades.
 Graduate applicants must have, or expect to achieve, an upper second class Honours classification in their first degree.
+For applicants who have completed a PhD, the minimum A-Level requirement is BBC.

 A100 5 year programme: